Deed vs Contract: What Are The Differences?

 Dan NailerLegal Assessment Specialist

-In this article, we discuss exactly what a deed is and why homeowners, professionals and business owners may want to use this rather than a contract.
-Here is an overview of what we will cover in this article about deed or contract UK:
+In this article, we discuss exactly what a deed is and why homeowners, professionals and business owners may want to use one versus a contract.
+We'll cover:

-• The implication of choosing a deed rather than a contract
+• The differences between a deed and contract

 The basic requirements for a valid contract